rubio105/credactive/replit.md

 # Overview

-CIRY (Care & Intelligence Ready for You) is a B2B platform that integrates health prevention and cybersecurity education.
-It offers professional certification prep (quizzes, progress tracking, premium content via Stripe) and AI-powered health prevention.
-The platform aims to be a leader in dual-domain education, utilizing AI to generate over 1,000,000 quiz questions across Cybersecurity, Compliance & Governance, and providing comprehensive health prevention through conversational AI and medical document analysis.
+CIRY (Care & Intelligence Ready for You) is a B2B platform focused on integrating health prevention and cybersecurity education.
+It offers professional certification preparation, including quizzes and progress tracking, alongside AI-powered health prevention tools.
+The platform aims to be a leader in dual-domain education, leveraging AI for generating vast numbers of quiz questions and providing comprehensive health prevention through conversational AI and medical document analysis.
+Key ambitions include expanding market reach in both cybersecurity and health education, and continuously innovating with AI to enhance user learning and well-being.

 # User Preferences